-Reports: Seahawks to sign Damon ‘Snacks’ Harrison to practice squad
+Reports: Seahawks to sign former All-Pro defensive tackle Damon ‘Snacks’ Harrison to practice squad

 Seattle has Jarran Reed and Poona Ford as its starting defensive tackles and has Bryan Mone and Anthony Rush behind them.

-The Seahawks have two openings on their practice squad this week so Harrison will fill one of them.
-Players can be signed to the 53-player roster at any time, and as noted, if he’s eligible he could also be elevated from the PS for Sunday’s game against Minnesota.
+The Seahawks have two openings on their practice squad this week, so Harrison will fill one of them.
+Players can be signed to the 53-player roster at any time, and as noted, if he’s eligible, he could also be elevated from the PS for Sunday’s game against Minnesota.

 The Seahawks are off next week.